lablup/backend.ai/docs/common-api/convention.rst

 We use the standard HTTP/1.1 methods (`RFC-2616 <https://tools.ietf.org/html/rfc2616>`_), such as ``GET``, ``POST``, ``PUT``, ``PATCH`` and ``DELETE``, with some additions from WebDAV (`RFC-3253 <https://tools.ietf.org/html/rfc3253>`_) such as ``REPORT`` method to send JSON objects in request bodies with ``GET`` semantics.

-If your client runs under a restrictive environment that only allows a subset of above methods, you may use the universal ``POST`` method with an extra HTTP header like ``X-Method-Override: REPORT``, so that the Sorna gateway can recognize the intended HTTP method.
+If your client runs under a restrictive environment that only allows a subset of above methods, you may use the universal ``POST`` method with an extra HTTP header like ``X-Method-Override: REPORT``, so that the Backend.AI gateway can recognize the intended HTTP method.

 Parameters in URI and JSON Request Body
 ---------------------------------------